Skip to contents

 #> 0.5 NaN

 In the above example, we additionally calculate the average modification probability (Pmod) and the average confidence of the modification calls per position (AvgConf).
 As we have not changed the default keepReads = TRUE, we keep the read-level assay from the input object (mod_prob) in the returned object.
-Because of the grouping of reads by sample in mod_prob, the dimensions of read-level or summary-level objects remain identical:
+Because of the grouping of reads by sample in mod_prob, the dimensions of read-level or summary-level objects remain identical.
+However, as the summary-level assays only contain a single value per position and sample, they are regular matrices rather than the hierarchical DataFrames used for the read-level data.

 # read-level data is retained in "mod_prob" assay